JohnPlamoottil/se_project_aroundtheus/README.md

 5. Deploy your project to GitHub Pages
 6. Publish your project on GitHub Pages for the whole world to see.

-In Sprint4 I utilized Javascript (script.js) to make the project interactive:
+### In Sprint4, I utilized Javascript (script.js) to make the project interactive:

 1. stage 1 - creating an array for initial cards for the 6 imgs and links
 2. stage 2 - creating a modal box in the CSS
 3. stage 3 - using the DOM to create buttons within About Me, Save, Close integrated with HTML and CSS and JS
 4. stage 4 - adding final functionality to the modal box and making the 6 cards render from the array

-In Sprint5, I added on more elements to the previous project.
-The elements I added includes a new modal for adding new cards to display, an image popup that toggles on mouse-click, a like button that interacts with mouse-clicks and a delete icon that removes cards fromthe page.
+### In Sprint5, I added on more elements to the previous project:
+- The elements I added includes a new modal for adding new cards to display, an image popup that toggles on mouse-click, a like button that interacts with mouse-clicks and a delete icon that removes cards fromthe page.

 1. Rendered Cards
 2. Form for Adding a Card